ggwiebe/db_dlt_workshop/README.md

 Databricks Delta Live Tables Workshop

 This Repo has all the contents necessary to run a moderate (moderately advanced / complete) DLT workshop, from data discovery & profiling, to simple pipeline developmemnt with Delta Live Tables (DLT) through to more advanced DLT with CDC, SCD and other event monitoring facilities.

+X. Worshop Flow

+This workshop follows a flow that:
+1. Builds the two channels
+2. Builds a multi-channel workflow
+3. Defines a DLT EventLog table and creates associated queries

+**NOTE:** for each channel, you will find the code commented out back to the simplest state; comment & uncomment subequent sections of code to go from a simple pipeline to an enhanced pipeline.

 A. Sales Channels Reference Data
 - From Data Profiling and simple pipeline development with DLT through to a data and tables lineage tracking